dukeboard/dukeboard.github.io/_site/doc/DOC.md

 ```

 **Network**
 Specifies the IP address on which a node is reacheable.
+In addition give as last parameter an interface face, this must be unique.
 ```
-network node0 192.168.0.1
+network node0.ip.eth0 192.168.0.1
-network space42.node1 127.0.0.1
 ```